Performances May 25

 Umdiyadiya – When we remember is an open invitation from South African artist Wezile Harmans to collectively reflect on how a home is created.
 The work draws inspiration from collective memories and attempts to trace historical events in black households during South Africa's turbulent recent history of black displacement and segregation.

-The performance installation consists of a sparse cotton jersey and bandages that are sewn together into a simple square, replicating the informal settlements that surround major cities as they are close to job opportunities.
+The performance installation consists of a sparse cotton that are sewn together into a simple square, replicating the informal settlements that surround major cities as they are close to job opportunities.

 The artist processes memories of time spent in both welcoming and unwelcoming places with family and friends.
 Here, kindness and softness meet in an inhospitable and harsh environment.
 The work testifies that love also exists in unexpected places, in environments that seem broken.
 These beautiful and painful memories deserve to be remembered.